jundalisay/sp/content/en/research/rousseau/social/book-3/chapter-11.md

 ---
 heading: Chapter 11
-title: "THE DEATH OF THE BODY POLITIC"
+title: "The Death Of The Body Politic"
 description: ""
 c: "firebrick"
-weight: 4
+weight: 34
 date: 2025-01-11
 ---